Part of the Faculty of Religion and Values

 - Miss E. Heath

 At Milton Primary Academy, our academy motto is ‘Together We Achieve Our Best’.
-We facilitate this through the teaching and learning of PSHE and by encouraging our pupils to become independent, responsible citizens who show an awareness of what is morally right and wrong.
-Our PSHE curriculum aims to equip pupils with a deep understanding of and develop the skills of social interaction and moral beliefs.
+We facilitate this through the teaching of PSHE and through teaching our pupils to become independent, responsible citizens who show an awareness of what is morally right and wrong.
+Our PSHE curriculum aims to equip pupils with a deep understanding and good development of social and moral beliefs.
 In addition to this, we aim to equip our pupils with the knowledge of how to manage their own and others’ emotions in a sensitive and productive way.

 Principles of Outstanding PSHE